Dr. Gary Tanchak, D.C.

 • Great size and ergonomics

-This one is likely the best alternative to both Theragun Pro and Hypervolt Plus.
-It matches those pound for pound.
+This is likely the best chiropractic gun massager alternative to Theragun Pro and Hypervolt Plus.
+It matches them pound for pound.

-For starters, it has a 16mm amplitude – the highest in the business.
-That matches Theragun Pro and beats Hypervolt Plus.
+It has a 16mm amplitude—the largest in the business—which matches Theragun Pro and beats Hypervolt Plus.

-That said, it can rev up to 2800rpm.
-That is more than any Theragun and close to what the Hypervolts can do.
-It however beats Hypervolt with the longer amplitude.
+That said, it can rev up to 2500 RPM, which is more than any Theragun and close to what the Hypervolts can do.
+However, it beats Hypervolt with the longer amplitude.

-It’s also a very hushed massage gun.
-We were surprised that such a colossal device could be really quiet considering how loud our Theragun Pro was.
+It’s also a quiet massage gun.
+We were surprised that such a colossal device could be so quiet, considering how loud our Theragun Pro 4th Gen was.

-It also comes with removable batteries – something that Chiropractors will appreciate.
-It’s nicely equipped with a carrying case and quality attachments.
-It has two aluminum coated attachments that are a thing of beauty.
+It doesn’t come with removable batteries – something that Chiropractors may appreciate.
+However, it’s nicely equipped with a carrying case and quality attachments.

-The Pro comes with a 2-year warranty – which is the same as Theragun Pro and 1 year better than what you get with Hypervolt Plus.
+The Bob and Brad D6 Pro comes with a 2-year warranty (when you register the device), which is the same as the Theragun Professional and is 1 year better than what you get on the Hypervolt Plus.

-TIP You can read the full Achedaway Pro review for more details on this extremely powerful device.
+TIP: Read the full Bob and Brad D6 Pro review for more details on this powerful massage gun.

 Ekrin B37s Massage Gun Box Bg